- Edwards Aquifer

 - Additional Membrane Pilot Testing: In 2010, the Texas Commission on Environmental Quality (TCEQ) approved the first Membrane Pilot Study report.
 In 2011, SAWS performed in-house piloting on two additional membranes that could be used in the full-scale plant.
 These were approved by the TCEQ in October 2012.
 Testing and approval of three reverse osmosis membranes by TCEQ will create a more competitive environment for purchasing when the plant becomes operational.

-- Program Manager: In early 2012, SAWS hired a program manager to perform pre-conceptual design services for the brackish groundwater desalination program.
-In December of 2012, SAWS will award the design contract to the program manager in order to manage and perform the design of the brackish groundwater desalination program.
+- Program Manager: In early 2012, SAWS hired Black & Veatch as the program manager to perform pre-conceptual design services for the brackish groundwater desalination program.
+In January 2013, SAWS awarded the design contract to Black & Veatch in order to manage and perform the design of the brackish groundwater desalination program.

-- Construction Manager at Risk: SAWS is currently evaluating proposals for a construction manager at risk.
-The construction manager will provide design review, constructability review, and construction management for the brackish groundwater desalination program.
-The anticipated award date for the construction manager at risk is December 2012.
+- Construction Manager at Risk: In December 2012, SAWS selected Zachry-Parsons Water Resources Joint Venture to be the construction manager at risk for the desalination program.
+The construction manager will provide design review, constructability review and construction management for the brackish groundwater desalination program.

 The brackish desalination program will produce a variety of opportunities for companies to work with SAWS, including Small, Minority and Women-owned Businesses (SMWB).
 Companies may register to be informed of contracting opportunities, as well as availability of plans and specifications for SAWS projects.